Skip to content

 Notation

-All concepts must have an IRI, and the IRI identifier may be a completely opaque string based on nothing other than a randomly generated string (such as from the UUID scheme).
-However, concepts may optionally store a skos:notation, which is like a secondary identifier and is based on some source or reference data that the concept was derived from.
-Note that keeping notations when importing from Opaque vocabularies is especially important.
+All concepts must have an IRI, and the IRI may be a completely opaque string based on a randomly generated string (such as from the UUID scheme).
+However, concepts may optionally store a skos:notation, which is like a secondary identifier and is based on some source or reference data that the Concept was derived from.
+Note that keeping notations when importing from vocabularies with token IDs is recommended.

 Defining vocabulary IRI